Physical-Science-Academy/NCPDocs/en/command.md

 excute `/ncp reload`

 Use this command to hot overload some parameters in your NCP configuration.
 Of course, it can't reload all the data, so you'd better restart your Nukkit server.

+### debug command
+excute `/ncp debug`

+This is the developer debugging command of NCP.
+Enter it to switch the debug mode.
+In debug mode, NCP will output some detection information.
+So, please don't turn on this function for the server in your production environment!